abilian/abilian-developer-guide/documentation.rst

 Comments
 --------

-    *A delicate matter, requiring taste and judgement.
+    *A delicate matter, requiring taste and judgment.
 I tend to err on the side of eliminating comments, for several reasons.
 First, if the code is clear, and uses good type names and variable names, it should explain itself.
 Second, comments aren't checked by the compiler, so there is no